SalihAjanovic/Data-Analyst-Carsharing-Project/README.md

 ---

 ## 🗂️ Dataset Description
-The dataset consists of event logs capturing user interactions within the Miles Carsharing app.
+The dataset consists of event logs capturing user interactions within the carsharing app.
 The **gift feature funnel** is divided into three main stages:

 - **Upper Funnel:** Users interacting with the wallet but not proceeding further.
 - **Middle Funnel:** Users selecting a gift credit but not completing the purchase.